AIResearch-Group/NeuralMark/README.md

 ## Getting Started
 ### Datasets

-Datasets will be downloaded automatically.
+**Datasets will be downloaded automatically**.
 Experiments are conducted on five various datasets, including CIFAR-10, CIFAR-100, Caltech-101, Caltech-256, and TinyImageNet.

 The dataset folder structure should look like:
 ```